MarcoMuellner/domaindrivenjs/doc-concept.md

 - **Entities**
     - Identity vs. attributes
-    - Creating entities with Domainify
+    - Creating entities with DomainDrivenJS
     - Lifecycle and state changes
     - Validation and invariants
     - Relationships with other objects